 We see that the only way to transform such a company and move it into the digital age is through a change in mindset and values.
 This requires the entire company to implement a new way of perceiving the world and the company’s place in it.

 How does one do this?
 We will discuss further.

 What’s wrong in marketing?

-At the beginning, when the competition was not strong, it was enough to simply inform consumers about their products through media.
+At the beginning, when the competition was not strong, it was enough to simply inform consumers about new products through media.
 Rising competition resulted in such techniques as positioning, brand essence and unique selling proposals needed to explore the differences and benefits of a particular offer.
 But, in real life, there is not that much difference between two washing powders, right?
-They simply colored some granules in blue and claimed it works better.
+Some people say: "they simply colored some granules in blue and claimed it works better".

 The majority of marketing research didn't try to find a need for the new product, but, instead, searched for the trigger to raise sales of the existing one.
 Why?
 Because it is straightforward business thinking oriented toward profit, which worked really well during the previous age.

 The problem is that it no longer works in the digital age.
 There are tectonic shifts in the business paradigm because of changes in consumption values.
 Consumers change their behaviors and decision-making processes due to the digital environment, and business should adapt to it by changing its values as well.
 We already see a big difference in the capitalization of traditional and digital companies.

 This doesn't mean that profit is non-essential for the “new age” companies.
 They differ from the “old” with making profit out of satisfied customers that are recommending the product to their friends.

 This kind of strategy builds trust and long-term success instead of fast money made from aggressive marketing of low-quality useless products.